tagion/tagion/docs/gov/glossary/index.md

 ## Nodes

-A node is any device that connects to the network to help maintain the [database](/gov/glossary#distributed-database).
-Nodes perform various roles, such as storing a copy of the database, validating and propagating transactions, and participating in the [consensus process](/gov/glossary#consensus).
+A node is an instance of the main Tagion software (for Tagion Mainnet and Subsystems).
+Several nodes can run on one computer, but in a "distributed" system they will be on different computers connected via the internet or local networks.
+Nodes maintain a copy of the [database](/gov/glossary#distributed-database) and validate and propagate transactions, and participating in the [consensus process](/gov/glossary#consensus).
 The types of nodes in the Tagion network are outlined [here](/gov/intro/network).

 ## On-chain Governance